andre-salvati/covid-19/README.md

 - Compare numbers from Brazil and other countries.
 - Compare numbers from some cities in Brazil.

-Data Sources: Johns Hopkins University and Brazilian Ministry of Health (Updated until **May 29, 2020**)
+Data Sources: Johns Hopkins University and Brazilian Ministry of Health

 Please, refer to [this dashboard](https://jgassen.shinyapps.io/tidycovid19/) for a "more dynamic" exploratory analysis